Overview of Ports and Interfaces

 The Gigabit Ethernet ports on the Cisco 5508

-network through an 850nM (SX) fiber-optic link using an LC physical connector -
+connection to a network through an 850nM (SX) fiber-optic link using an LC

-network through a 1300nM (LX/LH) fiber-optic link using an LC physical
+connection to a network through a 1300nM (LX/LH) fiber-optic link using an LC

 Each distribution system port is, by default, an 802.1Q VLAN